-We use a progressive discipline approach when inappropriate behaviour occurs.
-This means we consider a range of options to determine the most appropriate response to each situation to help students learn from their choices.
+We use a bias-aware progressive discipline approach when inappropriate behaviour occurs.
+This means we consider a range of options to determine the most appropriate responses to each situation to help students learn from their choices.
 In some cases, suspension or expulsion may be necessary.
-The Ontario Education Act and our Board's Caring and Safe Schools Policy outline the situations in which suspension and expulsion must be considered.
-When inappropriate behaviour occurs, information will be shared with the victim and families of the victim to the extent that legislation allows.
+The Ontario Education Act and our Board's Caring and Safe

+Schools Policy outline the situations in which suspension and expulsion must be considered.
+When inappropriate behaviour occurs, information will be shared with the victim(s) and their families to the extent that legislation allows.